matemiberry/legotekka/README.md

 # LEGOTEKKA
-Mobile LEGO builder for children with developmental delay
+Insignificant LEGO builder for children with developmental delay, for Mobile and PC.

 ## CONTROLS